 Total War: Three Kingdoms is firing on all cylinders.
 It’s already making waves as the biggest title in the entire Total War franchise, selling a million copies within the first week.
 Guess who also made waves back during the last days of the Han Dynasty?
 That’s right, it’s none other than Liu Bei himself.
 This guide is all about the scion of the royal bloodline and the eventual ruler of the Kingdom of Shu-Han.

 Note: This guide is for the original campaign (Romance Mode/VH difficulty).
-For Liu Bei’s campaign in the Mandate of Heaven expansion, head over here.
+You can also check out our separate guides for Liu Bei’s DLC campaigns in Mandate of Heaven and A World Betrayed.
 Likewise, our Total War: Three Kingdoms guides and features hub has a trove of information for you.

 Liu Bei: Lord Benevolence